wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

 **Task 9 Summary:**
 You configured system and user settings using Group Policy.
 Mastering Group Policy allows you to enforce security, compliance, and operational standards across multiple computers, a critical skill for IT administrators and required by CompTIA A+.

+---

+**Challenge Question (Task 9):**

+*How can you force an immediate update of Group Policy settings on a Windows computer?*

+**Answer:**

+Open Command Prompt as Administrator and run `gpupdate /force` to immediately refresh all Group Policy settings.

+*What command can you use to view the Resultant Set of Policy (RSoP) on a Windows system?*

+**Answer:**

+Type `rsop.msc` in the Run dialog and press Enter to view the Resultant Set of Policy.

+---

 ## Task 10: Administer Windows System Tools

 **Objective:** Utilize built-in Windows tools for system administration and troubleshooting.